vegarringdal/simple-html/README.md

 ---

-Just load before eventything.
-Check with bundler how to treshake it away, depends how it works.
+Just load before everything.
+Check with bundler how to treeshake it away, depends how it works.
 Starter does this already on production builds

 ```ts